How to Apply for Service

 Residential Single-Family Tenants and Commercial Tenants

-- Residential single-family and Commercial tenants must provide a security deposit of $100.
+- Residential Single-Family Tenant Deposits – Residential single-family tenants must provide a security deposit of $100.
+The Company will not refuse to provide utility service to a residential customer who lacks

 Refund of Deposit